Weyl's law for singular Riemannian manifolds: Auxiliary geometric estimates

-The length of closed curves with geodesic curvature bounded from above in a $\mathrm{CAT}(K)$ space can be bounded from below in terms of the length of the corresponding constant curvature circles on the $2$-dimensional simply connected space form with constant curvature $K$, see \cite[Cor.\ 1.2(c)]{AlexanderBishop}.
+The length of closed curves with geodesic curvature bounded from above by $H$ in a $\mathrm{CAT}(K)$ space can be bounded from below in terms of the length of the corresponding circles with constant curvature $H$ on the $2$-dimensional simply connected space form with constant curvature $K$, see \cite[Cor.\ 1.2(c)]{AlexanderBishop}.
 We thus obtain that

 We conclude easily, see also \cite[Thm.\ 1.3]{Alex-Bishop-Injectvity}. \end{proof}